kociumba/klarity/example/docs/Hosting.md

 Klarity includes a sample workflow at [`.github/workflows/pages.yaml`](https://github.com/kociumba/klarity/blob/main/.github/workflows/pages.yaml)

-This is a bre bones example deploy script you can use to deploy your Klarity site to github pages, using github actions (this workflow assumes your repo is the root of your Klarity project):
+This is a bare bones example deploy script you can use to deploy your Klarity site to github pages, using github actions (this workflow assumes your repo is the root of your Klarity project):
 ```yaml
 name: Build and deploy Klarity page